-During the 2019 reporting year, the Compensation Committee (CoC) comprised five non-executive Board members: Eveline Saupper (Chairwoman), Abdullah Mohammed Alissa, Carlo G. Soave, Claudia Suessmuth Dyckerhoff and Susanne Wamsler.
+During the 2020 reporting year, the Compensation Committee (CoC) comprised five non-executive Board members until June: Eveline Saupper (Chairwoman), Abdullah Mohammed Alissa, Carlo G. Soave, Claudia Suessmuth Dyckerhoff and Susanne Wamsler.
+Carlo Soave’s Board of Directors membership ended in June 2020.
+Since July 2020, the Compensation Committee comprised four non-executive Board members.
 The Chairman of the Board is a regular guest in the Compensation Committee.

-The roles and responsibilities of the CoC are defined in paragraph 3.2.2 of the Bylaws of the Board of Directors of Clariant from 23 July 2019 in combination with paragraph 3 & 5 of the Compensation Committee Charter from 1 April 2019:
+The roles and responsibilities of the CoC are defined in paragraph 3.2.2 of the Bylaws of the Board of Directors of Clariant from 23 July 2019 in combination with paragraphs 3 and 5 of the Compensation Committee Charter from 1 April 2019:

 The CoC reviews and proposes – subject to the approval of the total compensation by the General Meeting – the individual compensation for Board members, the CEO, and members of the EC to the Board of Directors for approval.
 It approves employment contracts, including agreements governing departures and termination with the CEO and members of the EC.
 The CoC takes note of appointments of Heads of Global Business Units, Heads of Global Service Units, and Heads of Regions and regularly reviews and approves their compensation.
 Furthermore, upon proposal by the CEO, the CoC reviews and approves any early retirement agreement for the members of the EC, the Heads of Global Business Units, and Heads of Global Service Units.